average04/pizza-api/README.md

 This API is built using the Clean Architecture pattern and follows a code-first approach with Entity Framework Core (EF Core).
 It is designed to be modular, maintainable, and scalable.
 The project leverages several powerful libraries to enhance its functionality and performance.

-## Key Features

-- **Code-First Approach:** The database schema is generated and managed using Entity Framework Core, with migrations created based on the code-first model.
-- **Clean Architecture:** The API is structured to promote separation of concerns, making it easier to manage and scale the application.
-- **Serilog:** Provides structured logging throughout the application, enabling better traceability and debugging.
-- **MediatR:** Facilitates the implementation of the CQRS (Command Query Responsibility Segregation) pattern by mediating messages such as commands and queries between components.
-- **FluentValidation:** Ensures that incoming requests are validated consistently and clearly, improving the robustness of the API.
-- **EFCore.BulkExtensions:** Optimizes bulk operations within the database, enhancing performance when handling large datasets.

 ## Technologies & Libraries

 - **.NET 8**